wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. important:: WPILib's LinearSystem takes continuous-time system matrices, and converts them internally where necessary.

-.. note:: Since a microcontroller performs discrete steps, there is a sample delay that introduces phase loss in the controller.
-Large amounts of phase loss can make a stable controller in the continuous-time domain become unstable in the discrete domain.
-The easiest way to combat phase loss and increase performance is to decrease the time between updates.
+.. note:: Since we control our systems using processors like the RoboRIO that work in discrete timesteps, we often use the discrete-time form of our systems in our controllers and observers.
+In this form, the state is updated only at discrete timesteps (for example, every time a robot's main loop is executed), and is held constant between these updates.
+This means that we can only react to disturbances as quickly as our state estimate is updated.
+Updating our estimate more quickly can help improve performance, up to a point.
 WPILib's ``Notifier`` class can be used if updates faster than the main robot loop are desired.

-State-space notation example -- Flywheel from kV and kA
+State-space Notation Example: Flywheel from kV and kA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`Recall <docs/software/advanced-controls/controllers/feedforward:SimpleMotorFeedforward>` that we can model the motion of a flywheel connected to a brushed DC motor with the equation :math:`V = kV \cdot v + kA \cdot a`, where V is voltage output, v is the flywheel's angular velocity and a is its angular acceleration.
 This equation can be rewritten as :math:`a = \frac{V - kV \cdot v}{kA}`, or :math:`a = \frac{-kV}{kA} \cdot v + \frac{1}{kA} \cdot V`.
 Notice anything familiar?
 This equation relates the angular acceleration of the flywheel to its angular velocity and the voltage applied.